goliatone/wee-things-workshop/tutorials/5-init-file/README.md

 ## Init File

 In this tutorial we will learn how to make our board to run a script on power up.
-During the boot process, NodeMCU looks for a file named `init.lua` excuting the file thus making it an entry point for your application.
+During the boot process, NodeMCU looks for a file named `init.lua` executing the file thus making it an entry point for your application.

 ### Crashes and Bricks

 We will create a new file, and name it `init.lua`.
 This is a very special file, because every time when the board boots it will look for this file and it will automatically execute it.

 When an error happens Lua calls a panic function and then exits the host application.
 NodeMCU's behavior is to reboot when this happens.